 Unsaturated fats are the “healthy fat” and can even decrease your risk of heart disease.
 They originate from plant sources such as avocados, seeds, olives, and nuts.
 Saturated fat comes from animal products with high-fat content and should be limited, while trans fats should be cut out entirely.

 Keeping track of your macros helps you stay on top of your meals throughout the day.
 It also helps you gain awareness of which foods to eat and which ones to avoid.
 Apps and calorie counting are necessary at first, but the goal is to eventually move to intuitive eating and simply knowing what your body needs.

 With that said, there are some misconceptions about macro-based diets.
 I’m not a fan of the “If It Fits Your Macros” (IIFYM) diet.
 People who advocate for this diet say you don’t have to count calories if you stay on top of your macros.
 That’s true to a point, but food quality still matters.
 Pop-Tarts and Cheez-Doodles are not good carbs to consume even if you’re doing it within your macro range.

 Determining Your Macros

-The Institute of Medicine of the National Academies recommend that people get 45-65% of their calories from carbs, 20-35% of their calories from fats and 10-35% of their calories from proteins.
-This is a good base to start with, but your numbers will move on the low or high end of these ranges based on your goals.
+The Institute of Medicine of the National Academies recommends that people get 45-65% of their calories from carbs, 20-35% of their calories from fats, and 10-35% of their calories from proteins.
+This is a good base to start with, but your numbers will move to the low or high end of these ranges based on your goals.

 For those looking to lose weight, here’s the range of what I typically recommend.
 Clients who train with me get an exact percentage after I measure their body fat composition.